pietrobraione/sushi/README.md

 * The `tools.jar` library, that is part of every JDK 8 setup (note, *not* of the JRE).
 * [Javassist](http://jboss-javassist.github.io/javassist/), that is used by JBSE for all the bytecode manipulation tasks.
 The patched version of Javassist that is distributed with JBSE is necessary, and SUSHI will not work with an upstream Javassist version.
 * [args4j](http://args4j.kohsuke.org/), that is used by SUSHI to process command line arguments.
-* The Java wrapper to the linear constraint solver GLPK (more on this later).
+* [GLPK-Java](http://glpk-java.sourceforge.net/), the Java wrapper to the native linear constraint solver GLPK (more on this later).
 * [ojAlgo](https://www.ojalgo.org/), that is used by SUSHI in alternative to GLPK to solve linear constraints; ojAlgo is slower than GLPK, but it is pure Java.

 Another runtime dependency that is included in the git project is: